llm-bible/llm-bible.github.io/_publications/wang2020hardware.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2005.14187"}
   - {name: "Code", url: "https://github.com/mit-han-lab/hardware-aware-transformers.git"}
-tags: ['WMT', 'Model Architecture', 'Tools', 'Pretraining Methods', 'Transformer', 'Has Code', 'Applications', 'Attention Mechanism']
+tags: ['Transformer', 'Tools', 'Applications', 'Model Architecture', 'WMT', 'Attention Mechanism', 'Has Code', 'Pretraining Methods']
 ---
 Transformers are ubiquitous in Natural Language Processing (NLP) tasks, but they are difficult to be deployed on hardware due to the intensive computation.